julianthome/joanaudit/README.md

-and sinks with two exceptions: the name of key of the top-level property must have the value `declassifiers`, and the structure of the attribute `parlabels` has to match the regular expression `(return|all|[0-9]+)(security-level0 > secuirty-level1)` whereas `securitylevel0` is the required and `security-level1` is the provided security level.
-The required security level imposes the restriction on arriving information to have a security level smaller then or equal to than `securityLevel0`; `securityLevel1` is the security-level to which the arriving information should be declassified to.
+and sinks with two exceptions: the name of key of the top-level property must have the value `declassifiers`, and the structure of the attribute `parlabels` has to match the regular expression `(return|all|[0-9]+)(security-level0 > secuirty-level1)` whereas `securitylevel0` is the required, and `security-level1` is the provided security level.
+The required security level imposes the restriction on arriving information to have a security level smaller then or equal to than `securityLevel0`; `securityLevel1` is the security-level to which the arriving information should be declassified.
 Declassification only makes sense if `security-level1` is smaller or equals than `security-level0` according to the defined partial order relation in the security lattice.
 In our example above, we declassify the information that